Nisha Nayar: Life and career

-Nisha K. Nayar was born in Great Oyster Bay, Dar es Salaam, Tanzania before her family relocated to Toronto, Canada when Nayar was six years old.
+Nisha K. Nayar was born in Oyster Bay, Dar es Salaam, Tanzania before her family relocated to Toronto, Canada when Nayar was six years old.
 Her family then relocated again to the United Kingdom, and Nayar grew up in St Albans, Hertfordshire, England and later trained at The Anna Scher Theatre School.

 Nayar made her acting debut in 1987, in the BBC sci-fi television programme Doctor Who in which she played the uncredited role of Red Kang.
 In 1991, Nayar appeared in her first major stage role in Our Own Kind.
 Nayar appeared as a nurse in an episode of Full Stretch, before landing the role of Ladhu in the film Bhaji on the Beach directed by Gurinder Chadha.
 The same year, she appeared as Jamila in 4 episodes of The Buddha of Suburbia.
 In 1994, she appeared in Medics as Jawinder and played the role of Shanti in the BBC mini-series Siren Spirits.
 In 1995, Nayar appeared in 2 episodes of Cone Zone as Jess, and played Nasreen in Cardiac Arrest.
 In 1996, she played Angela in the film Different for Girls, Olive in My Wonderful Life and Shaila in 4 episodes of London Bridge.
 In 1997, Nayar portrayed Tina in the film Sixth Happiness and in an episode of Holding On as Karen.
 She starred as Debra Kumar in the BBC medical drama series, Out of Hours in 1998.
 Between 1999 and 2001, she appeared as Stephanie in Big Bad World.